cdklabs/publib/README.md

-# jsii-release
+# publib

-This library includes a set of programs that can be used to release multiple modules into various package managers.
+> Previously known as `jsii-release`

+A unified toolchain for publishing libraries to popular package managers.

+Supports:

+* npm
+* PyPI
+* NuGet
+* Maven
+* Go (GitHub)

 ## Usage

 This is an npm module.
-You can install it using `yarn add jsii-release` or `npm install jsii-release`.
+You can install it using `yarn add publib` or `npm install publib`.
 In most cases it will be installed as a `devDependency` in your `package.json`.

 This tool expects to find a distribution directory (default name is `dist`) which contains "ready-to-publish" artifacts for each package manager.
-This structure is compatible with `jsii-pacmak`:

-- `dist/js/*.tgz` - npm tarballs
+* `dist/js/*.tgz` - npm tarballs
-- `dist/python/*.whl` - Python wheels
+* `dist/python/*.whl` - Python wheels
-- `dist/nuget/*.nupkg` - Nuget packages
+* `dist/nuget/*.nupkg` - Nuget packages
-- `dist/java/**` - Maven artifacts in local repository structure
+* `dist/java/**` - Maven artifacts in local repository structure
-- `dist/go/**/go.mod` - Go modules.
+* `dist/go/**/go.mod` - Go modules.
 Each subdirectory should have its own go.mod file.

 Each publisher needs a set of environment variables with credentials as described below (`NPM_TOKEN`, `TWINE_PASSWORD` etc).